nus-cs2103-AY2324S1/ip/docs/README.md

 # User Guide

+## Description
+Moss is a simple chatbot helps you to record messages into a list.

-## How to download
+## How to Begin

-Search Heran9 in github.
+1. Search Heran9 in github.
-Download the jar file from the release in IP.
+2. Download the jar file from the release in IP.
-Move the jar file to your desktop, double click to begin.
+3. Move the jar file to your desktop, double click to begin.

 ## Features

-todo <description> - Add a Todo Task
+1. **todo [description]** - Add a Todo Task

    Adds a new todo task with the provided description.

    Example of usage:

    todo Buy groceries

    Expected outcome:

    Got it.
 I've added this task:

    [T][ ] Buy groceries

    Now you have 1 task in the list.

-deadline <description> /by <date> - Add a Deadline Task Adds a new deadline task with the provided description and deadline date in the format YYYY-MM-DD.
+2. **deadline [description] /by [date]** - Add a Deadline Task

+   Adds a new deadline task with the provided description and deadline date in the format YYYY-MM-DD.

    Example of usage:

    deadline Submit report /by 2023-09-30

    Expected outcome:

    Got it.
 I've added this task:

    [D][ ] Submit report (by: Sep 30 2023)

    Now you have 1 task in the list.

-event <description> /from <start date> /to <end date> - Add an Event Task Adds a new event task with the provided description, start date, and end date in the format YYYY-MM-DD.
+3. **event [description] /from [start date] /to [end date]** - Add an Event Task

+   Adds a new event task with the provided description, start date, and end date in the format YYYY-MM-DD.

    Example of usage:

    event Team meeting /from 2023-10-01 /to 2023-10-03

    Expected outcome:

    Got it.
 I've added this task:

    [E][ ] Team meeting (from: Oct 01 2023 to Oct 03 2023)

    Now you have 1 task in the list.

-list - List All Tasks
+4. **list** - List All Tasks

    Lists all tasks currently stored.

    Example of usage:

    list

    Expected outcome:

    Here are the tasks in your list:

    [T][ ] Buy groceries

    [D][ ] Submit report (by: Sep 30 2023)

    [E][ ] Team meeting (from: Oct 01 2023 to Oct 03 2023)
    ...

-mark <task number> - Mark a Task as Done
+5. **mark [task number]** - Mark a Task as Done

    Marks the task at the specified number as done.

    Example of usage:

    mark 1

    Expected outcome:

    Nice!
 I've marked this task as done:

    [T][X] Buy groceries

-unmark <task number> - Mark a Task as Undone
+6. **unmark [task number]** - Mark a Task as Undone

    Marks the task at the specified number as undone.

    Example of usage:

    unmark 1

    Expected outcome:

    Noted.
 I've marked this task as undone:

    [T][ ] Buy groceries

-delete <task number> - Delete a Task
+7. **delete [task number]** - Delete a Task

    Deletes the task at the specified number.

    Example of usage:

    delete 1

    Expected outcome:

    Noted.
 I've removed this task:

    [T][ ] Buy groceries

    Now you have 0 tasks in the list.

-find <keyword> - Find Tasks by Keyword
+8. **find [keyword]** - Find Tasks by Keyword
    Finds tasks containing the specified keyword in their description.

    Example of usage:

    find meeting

    Expected outcome:

    Here are the matching tasks in your list:

-1. [E][✘] Team meeting (from: Oct 01 2023 to Oct 03 2023)
+   [E][X] Team meeting (from: Oct 01 2023 to Oct 03 2023)

-help - Display Help Information
+9. **help** - Display Help Information

    Displays information about available commands and their usage.

    Example of usage:

    help

    Expected outcome:

    Here are the available commands:
    1. todo <description>: Adds a new todo task.
    2. deadline <description> /by <date>: Adds a new deadline task.
    3. event <description> /from <start date> /to <end date>: Adds a new event task.
    4. list: Lists all tasks.
    5. mark <task number>: Marks a task as done.
    6. unmark <task number>: Marks a task as undone.
    7. delete <task number>: Deletes a task.
    8. find <keyword>: Finds tasks containing the specified keyword in their description.
    9. bye: Exits the application.
       Use the commands without '<>' and replace <description>, <date>, <start date>, <end date>, and <task number> accordingly.
       Example usage: todo Buy groceries

-bye - Exit the Application
+10. **bye** - Exit the Application
     Exits the application.

     Example of usage:

     bye

     Expected outcome:

-Goodbye!
-See you next time!
+    Bye!
+Hope to see you again soon!